 IP (in progress)

-A grade of Incomplete may be given only with the consent of the instructor and appropriate notification to the registrar.
-An Incomplete grade may be issued only in the situation in which a small portion of the total semester’s work needs to be completed (for example, the student must take a final examination, complete a paper, or similar requirements), when the student is academically able to complete the work, and when the student has presented a satisfactory rationale and a reason to the instructor for not completing the work within the deadline of the regular semester.
+A grade of Incomplete may be given only with the consent of the instructor and appropriate notification to the Office of the Registrar.
+An incomplete grade specifies to the student and to the registrar that only a small portion of the total semester’s work needs to be completed (e.g., the student may take a final examination, complete a paper, or finish similar requirements), that the student is academically able to complete the work, and that the student has presented a satisfactory reason to the instructor for not completing the work within the deadline of the regular semester.

-Students may withdraw from a course and receive a grade of “W” upon written request submitted to the registrar by the published deadline on the Registrar's Important Dates page.
+Students may withdraw from a course and receive a grade of “W” upon written request submitted to the Registrar's Office by the published deadline on the Important Dates and Course Schedule page.
 Approval by a financial aid counselor is also required if the student is receiving financial aid.
 Students should also inform their instructor of their intention to drop courses.
 After the published deadline, no grade of W will be permitted for academic reasons, and the student will be graded solely on academic performance at the end of the term.
-See the Registrar's web page for detail on withdrawals, refunds, and petitions for late withdrawal for non-academic reasons.
+Stopping attendance or notifying an instructor, advisor, or any other staff or faculty member is not considered an official withdrawal.
+It may result in receiving a failing grade and being responsible for the full tuition payment.
+See the Important Dates and Course Schedule page for detail on withdrawals, refunds, and petitions for late withdrawal for non-academic reasons.

 Students may retake a course with a grade of C or lower.
-This requires written approval by the program’s director as well as the graduate dean.
+This requires written approval by the program’s director.
 The form for this purpose must be submitted with the course selection worksheet at the time of registration.
-Students may repeat up to two courses for a maximum of seven credit hours to improve grades.
+Students may repeat up to two courses for a maximum of 7 credit hours to improve grades.
 Both grades of a repeated course remain on the academic record; however, only the course with the higher grade is used in computing the grade point average and counted toward degree completion.
 This policy does not entitle the student to a retroactive degree and does not change the historical recording of academic standing.